Telchii/ITDelUpdater/README.md

 ##Required Files:

-The IT Delete Updater requires two files (names are listed as what the program expects) to be present in the same directory as the ITDelUp.exe file:
+The IT Delete Updater requires two files (names are listed as what the program expects) to be present in the same directory as the ITDelUp.exe file.

 * `urls.txt` - This is the list of links to be updated.
 Preferably links to direct downloads for efficiency's sake.
+Comment lines are **not** supported.
+If you attempt to put one in, you will have a funky page (attempted to be) opened.
 * `Bundler.bat` - This batch file will group everything that was downloaded together into a named and dated file at the download location.

 These files are set up in a way that programs can be added or removed easily.